anduckhmt146/anduckhmt146/README.md

 🔭 Final-year student majoring in Software Engineering - Honors Program at Bach Khoa University, Viet Nam.

-🌱 I want to explore more about Fullstack Developer, Data Engineer and Cloud Architecture.
+🌱 I want to explore more about Fullstack Developer and Cloud Architecture.

 🕵️ Techstack: ReactJS, NextJS, NodeJS, NestJS.